GerardProgrammeert/docker/README.md

 # PHP Development Environment with Docker
-This repository provides a basic environment for developers who want to use PHP with popular extensions, including support for Laravel development.
-The environment is set up with Docker and Docker Compose to simplify the development process.
+This repository provides a simple and efficient development environment for PHP, preconfigured with popular extensions.
+It leverages Docker and Docker Compose to streamline the setup and development process.
+Currently, this setup has been tested with Laravel 11.

-The project includes make commands that allows you to easily interact with the Docker containers, such as building the project or logging into the container.
+The project includes make commands that simplify interaction with Docker containers, making it easy to build the project, log into containers, and perform other common tasks.

-## Features
+## Environment

-    - PHP 8.2 with common extensions
-    - MySQL 5.7 for database support
-    - NGINX as the web server
-    - Mailpit for local email testing
-    - Composer for dependency management
-    - Easy Docker commands to manage the environment Environment

     - Base OS: This project uses Debian-based Docker images (specifically php:8.2-fpm and nginx:latest), which are derived from official Debian distributions.
     - PHP Version: PHP 8.2
     - Web Server: NGINX
     - Database: MySQL 5.7
     - Package Manager: apt-get (Debian/Ubuntu-based)
+    - NGINX as the web server
+    - Mailpit for local email testing
+    - Composer for dependency management

 ## Installed PHP Extensions